-Private alternatives (otherwise known as commercial) loans are offered by many private banks or lenders and are borrowed for education expenses not covered by other sources of financial aid.
-Students are strongly encouraged to utilize all of their federal student loan eligibility before seeking an alternative student loan.
+Commercial (otherwise known as private, or alternative) loans are offered by many private banks or lenders and are used for education expenses not covered by other sources of financial aid.
+In general, federal education loans have better overall terms than commercial education loans, specifically in the area of loan repayment.
+We encourage you to utilize all federal student loan eligibility before seeking an alternative student loan.

-- Annual alternative loan amounts are limited to a student's total cost of attendance less other financial aid received.
+- Maximum amount: cost of attendance less other financial aid received

-- Students must be enrolled at least half-time and be a U.S. citizen or a permanent resident or provide a U.S. cosigner.
+- Enrollment requirement: at least half-time, and be a U.S. citizen or a permanent resident, or provide a U.S. cosigner if you are not a U.S. citizen or permanent resident

-- Alternative loans are unsubsidized and may carry a variable interest rate or a fixed interest rate.
-Interest rates are determined by the lending institution and may change as often as every 30 days and may have no interest rate cap.
+- Rates: variable or fixed interest rate determined by the lender; may change as often as every 30 days, and have no interest rate cap.

-- Each alternative loan lender has their own credit criteria, application process and maximum lifetime borrowing limits.
+- Credit criteria, application process and maximum lifetime borrowing limits depend on lender.

-Those students who intend to apply for an alternative loan to have a Student Accounts Hold lifted for advance registration must now start the application process at least four weeks prior to the date on which they are scheduled to register for the upcoming semester.
-Several steps will have to be completed before the lender will provide the Office of Student Financial Assistance with a certification form.
-Until we have received the funds from the lender, there will be no action that the aid office can take requesting that the ‘hold’ be lifted.
+If you intend to apply for an alternative loan to have a Student Accounts Hold lifted for advance registration, you must start the application process at least four weeks prior to the date on which you are scheduled to register for the upcoming semester.
+Several steps will have to be completed before the lender will provide the Financial Aid Office with a certification form.
+Until we have received the funds from the lender, there will be no action our office can take requesting that the ‘hold’ be lifted.

 When you apply for an alternative loan, please be sure to follow the instructions from your lender carefully.